Austin Riley Player Props: Braves vs. Rays

 Rays Pitching Rankings

-- The Rays' 3.71 team ERA ranks fourth across all MLB pitching staffs.
+- The Rays have a 3.68 team ERA that ranks third among all league pitching staffs.

-- Glasnow (2-2 with a 4.50 ERA and 56 strikeouts in 36 2/3 innings pitched) makes the start for the Rays, his eighth of the season.
+- Bradley (5-4) gets the starting nod for the Rays in his 13th start of the season.
+He's put together a 5.11 ERA in 56 1/3 innings pitched, with 76 strikeouts.

-- In his most recent time out on Saturday against the Seattle Mariners, the right-hander went 5 2/3 innings, allowing three earned runs while surrendering seven hits.
+- In his most recent appearance on Sunday, the righty tossed 3 1/3 innings against the Seattle Mariners, giving up five earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.